Jofe0320/Audio-Visualizer/Specs.md

 In this project, you and your partner are expected to essentially complete the code you are given.
 The features you must add to this project are listed below, and divided by phases.
 Typically speaking, the features described in Phase 1 are easier than those in Phase 2, and those in Phase 2 are easier than those in Phase 3.

 ## Phase 1: A WarmUp
 - Change the Background Color in each mode.
+Done
 - Change the Color of the Rectangle in mode 1 to be random.
+Done
     - Hint, use ofRandom().
 - Pressing the "a" key "pauses" the visualizer and 'a' "unpauses" the visualizer.
+Done
     - In other words, when the draw method is called, the rectangle shapes will not change unless the visualizer is unpaused.

 ## Phase 2: Special Keys